Credit card interest rates average 20%-25%, versus 12% for a personal loan. Pay down your debt sooner with a SoFi Personal Loan. View your rate today.

 2. Can Lead to High-Interest Debt

-If someone can’t afford to pay off their credit card balance after using it to pay for bills, they can end up with high-interest debt on their hands.
+If you can’t afford to pay off your credit card balance after using it to pay for bills, you can end up with high-interest debt on your hands.
+As mentioned, debt can accrue quickly on credit cards with high, compounding interest rates, and it’s unfortunately not an uncommon situation to be in.
+In the United States, the total credit card balance recently rose to $1.23 trillion.

 3. Processing Fees Can Cancel Out Rewards